| Copyright | © 2019 Elias Castegren and Kiko Fernandez-Reyes |

 Environment class entry.
 Contains fields parameters and methods.

-is created during the Precheckable
+The ClassEntry is created during the Precheckable phase, which

 creates an Environment (symbol's table).
 After the ClassEntry